The Warren School Life and Learning Zone

 - To acknowledge and draw on parental knowledge and expertise in relation to their child.

-- To ensure the aims of education for students with difficulties and disabilities are the same as those for all students.
+- To ensure the aims of education for students with learning difficulties and disabilities are the same as those for all students.

 - To enable all students to experience success.